Matt Wilson (Home and Away): Character development

 Matt is later paired with fellow character Adam Cameron (Mat Stevenson), who fills the role of his best friend.
 Kesta Desmond wrote in the serial's authorised annual that despite the fact they are good friends, "their personalities are quite different".
 Adam is characterised as "a bit of a layabout", while Matt has "a very responsible attitude to finance and work matters, always turning up for work on time and paying his rent when it is due."
 Stevenson told a writer from Look-in that he and Benson were best friends and would also "joke around" on set.
 During filming, Stevenson handed Benson a cup of coffee with a cockroach in it and ruined the scene when Benson could not stop laughing.

+In August 1991, David Brown of TV Week reported that Benson was leaving the serial and would film his final scenes on 27 September.
+Benson said he had been thinking about leaving the show for "quite sometime" and he already booked a couple of auditions.
+He told Brown: "I know it's the right thing to do.
+It's been an incredible three years – the best time.
+The sad thing will be losing contact with the cast and crew.
+On the other hand, during the three years I lost friends outside Home and Away."
+Brown reported that scriptwriters were working on Matt's exit storyline, but Benson confirmed that it would not be "too drastic."
+He reckoned that Matt would just get on a bus and the leave the Bay for the city.

 An urban legend among fans claimed that Matt disappeared from the series after walking into a cupboard, when in fact his last scene has him examining the damage to his car after it has rolled back into a stationary vehicle.
 With no explanation offered, even Lynne McGranger who plays Irene Roberts in the serial said it was one of Home and Away's mysteries.
 In 2008, she told TV Week that she wonders "where Greg Benson got to, his character Matt went into the kitchen to make a burger and was never seen again."